KubaP/glsl-lsp/docs/spec.md

 1 >> 2 // Binary right shift

-// Same as above, but assigns the result back to the variable. i += 5 i -= 5 i *= 5
+// Same as above, but assigns the result back to the variable.
+// These can be either as part of an expression, or as a standalone statement.
+// E.g.
+//     // This will increment p by 4, and also create a copy, assigning it to i.
+//     int i = p+=4;
+//
+//     // This will just increment p by 4.
+//     p+=4;
+i += 5
+i -= 5
+i *= 5